Eating Disorders

 How to help someone with an eating disorder?

 - Gently suggest seeking advice from healthcare experts.
 Remember, the decision ultimately lies with them.
+Hence, try not to push or force this option.

 - Regularly invite them for activities or catch-ups.
 Even if they decline, your gesture reinforces their importance in your life.